F-Drop&Match: GANs with a Dead Zone in the High-Frequency Domain: Experiments

 \paragraph{Datasets} We used the six different image datasets: CIFAR-10 and CIFAR-100 (\(32\!\times\!32\))~\cite{krizhevsky09_cifar10}, TinyImageNet (\(32\!\times\!32\))~\cite{wu2017tiny}, STL-10 (\(48\!\times\!48\))~\cite{coates_JMLR11_stl10}, CelebA (\(128\!\times\!128\))~\cite{liu_ICCV15_celeba}, and ImageNet (\(128\!\times\!128\))~\cite{russakovsky_imagenet}.
 These datasets have been used for testing the benchmarks of GANs~\cite{brock2018biggan,gulrajani17_wgangp,Lee_WACV21_InfoMaxGAN,miyato_SNGAN_iclr18,Zhang_ICLR20_CRGAN}.
 We applied center cropping and resizing to the images of TinyImageNet, CelebA, and ImageNet before the training.
 For training, we normalized images into a range of \([-1,1]\).

 \paragraph{GAN Baselines} As a baseline, we chose spectral normalization GAN (SNGAN) with ResNet-backbone architectures~\cite{miyato_SNGAN_iclr18}.
 As additional baselines, we tested Binomial~\cite{frankICML20_leveraging_frequency}, which replaces the bilinear upsampling filters in the generators with the low-pass filters based on a binomial distribution, spectral regularization (SR)~\cite{durall_CVPR20_watch_your_upconv}, which minimizes the gaps of the azimuthal integral in DFT space by using Eq.~(\ref{eq:sr}) (see Sec.~\ref{sec:freq_match}), and SSD-GAN~\cite{chen_AAAI21_SSDGAN}, which adds a frequency classifier in DFT space (using the azimuthal integral) to the discriminator and utilizes the output of the classifier to modulate the loss functions of the GANs.
 We used the Binomial-5 kernel, following Frank~\etal~\cite{frankICML20_leveraging_frequency}.
 SR was based on one in the author's public code repository and used \(\lambda\) as \(1.0\times 10^{-5}\).\footnote{https://github.com/cc-hpc-itwm/UpConv/}\(^{,}\)\footnote{We used PyTorch to implement the differentiable azimuthal integral because the author's implementation, which uses Numpy, is not differentiable.
 More detailed discussions appear in the supplementary materials.} For SSD-GAN, the implementation was composed of the author's code, and we used \(\lambda=0.5\), following~\cite{chen_AAAI21_SSDGAN}.\footnote{https://github.com/cyq373/SSD-GAN} For the labeled datasets (\ie, CIFAR-10/-100, TinyImageNet, and ImageNet), we used conditional batch normalization for generators and the projection discriminator following~\cite{miyato_cgans_iclr18}.
 We evaluate other representative GAN variants, including deep convolutional GAN (DCGAN)~\cite{Radford_ICLR16_DCGAN} and Wasserstein GAN with a gradient penalty (WGAN-GP)~\cite{gulrajani17_wgangp} instead of SNGAN in Sec.~\ref{sec:main_result}.
 We implemented the architectures of GANs with the open-source repository of Lee~\etal~\cite{lee_CVPRW20_mimicry}.
+More details of the training and evaluation settings of GANs appear in the supplementary materials.